carlyhomeier/Rainmeter-App/README.md

 Under [MeterTime], [MeterTemp], [MeterDate], find FontColor<br />
 Change 255,255,0 to any color you want in all three section (unless you want your app multicolored)<br />
 -Note: 255,255,0 represents yellow in RGB, to find your custom color google RGB color picker<br />
-That's it!<br />
+Right click the app and click refresh skin (make sure to right click a letter/number) That's it!<br />